hacs/documentation/source/docs/faq/private_repositories.md

 Private GitHub repositories can not be used with HACS at all.

-HACS can only get information that is public.
+HACS can only get publicly available information.